Chhut Serey Vannthong

+Fighting Career

+Hosted by Okhna Heng Tola, Kun Khmer International Fight Night featured a main event bout between Battambang-born practitioner Chhut Serey Vannthong and Antonio Faria who held a World Lethwei Championship title.

 On August 22, 2020, Chhut Serey Vannthong lost to Elite Chamroeun 4 to 1 at the "Khmer Emperor ISI PALM-ISI PIPE" on PNN.
 Vannthong was dissatisfied with the results and asked the Khmer boxing federation to reconsider.
 He intends to fight Elite Chamroeun in the near future and asked the judges to score fairly and accurately.

 Chhut Serey Vannthong was scheduled to participate in the Samdech Pichey Sena Tea Banh Cup at TV5 Boxing Arena.
 The tournament featured eight of Cambodia's top martial artist competing in the 60 kilogram category.
 The reward for the first and second-place winners included a lot, twin villa and 10x20 house and cash prizes.
 Serey Vannthong defeated Khim Bora and won the "Samdech Pichey Sena Tea Banh" belt.
 The results was a split decision with Vannthong winning 3–2 to Bora.
 Some fans were critical of the verdict and blamed the judges.
 Serey Vannthong won 6 million riel and a villa.

 Chhut Serey Vannthong fought Pich Sambath in a Mas format bout.
 The match was a nine-minute round where knockout was the only way to claim victory.
 The match resulted in a draw based on the rules of the format.

 Chhut Serey Vannthong made Kampuchea Thmey Daily's top 10 list of Khmer boxers who had the best first half of 2023.
 The fighter from Battambang was very successful in the beginning of 2023.
 His accomplishment included winning the NNP championship and a gold medal at the SEA Games.
 Chhut Serey Vannthong won the NNP Kun Khmer title by beating Elit San via points.

 On September 30, 2023, Serey Vannthong knocked down Japan's Kamemoto Yusho with a series of elbows which caused the referee to stop the match in the first round.

 Chhut Serey Vannthong won a title in France after winning against Khim Bora and Omar Drissi.

 On August 4, 2024, Serey Vannthong was beaten by Japanese kickboxer, Taimu Hisai, within the first round at the Knock Out arena.

 At the Golden Boy Kun Khmer 2025 event, Chhut Serey Vannthong defeated Spanish fighter Genis by round two.

+At the event of ISKA Krud Kun Khmer, Chhut Serey Vannthong won the ISKA intercontinental belt.

+At the "Top Cambodian Warriors" event at TV5 arena, Chhut Serey Vannthong was scheduled to fight Kyrgyz boxer Akhror Rozbaev, a world champion at the 60 kg low kick division at the WAKO world kickboxing championship in Abu Dhabi.